 • Derivatives Risk.
-The Portfolio may invest, either directly or through an underlying fund, in derivatives, which are financial instruments whose value is typically based on the value of a security, commodity or index.
-These instruments include options, futures contracts, forward currency contracts, swap agreements, including total return swap agreements, and similar instruments.
-Derivatives may also include customized baskets or options (which may incorporate other securities directly and also various derivatives including common stock, options, and futures) structured as agreed upon by a counterparty, as well as specially structured types of mortgage- and asset-backed securities whose value is often linked to commercial and residential mortgage portfolios.
+The Portfolio may invest, either directly or through an underlying fund, in derivatives, which are financial instruments whose value is typically based on the value of a security, commodity or index, in order to better track the Index.
+These instruments include options, futures contracts, swap agreements, including total return swap agreements, and similar instruments.
 The Portfolio's use of derivative instruments involves risks different from, and possibly greater than, the risks associated with investing directly in securities and other more traditional investments, and certain derivatives may create a risk of loss greater than the amount invested.